 State Lands 700 Acres

 Bodies of water (2) 13 Acres

 Foot Trails 0.5 Miles

-Non-conforming Uses:

-Roads (Private) 3.5 Miles

-Roads public 0.8 Miles

-Telephone Lines 3.5 Miles
+Roads (private) 3.5 Miles Roads (public) 0.8 Miles Telephone Lines 3.5 Miles

 BALD LEDGE

 This area consists of an appendage from the Pharaoh Lake Wilderness in the town of Ticonderoga, Essex County.
 It is severed from the wilderness by a road used periodically to harvest timber from an adjacent private parcel.